brisvag/gibberify/README.md

 ### Translation

-Just run `gibberify.py` with python3.6 or higher.
+Just clone the repo and run `gibberify.py` from the gibberify folder.
 You can figure out the rest ;)

 # Requirements